tweag/python-monorepo-example/2019-06-10-codestatistics.md

 We know that TensorFlow is popular, but *that* popular?
 It turns out that our random sample of Python packages happens to contain a complete version of TensorFlow and that "self-imports" within that package account for 83% of all TensorFlow imports.
 It is thus a single, big package which leads to this surprisingly high percentage of TensorFlow imports.
-Disregarding that package, around 2.5% of all `import` statements are concerned with TensorFlow, which still cracks the top 10.
+Disregarding that package, around 2.5% of all `import` statements are concerned with TensorFlow, which would still crack the top 10.

 Onwards to Haskell: here we find an unexpectedly high occurence of `prelude` and `network` imports: